Risk Less When Betting – How to Do It

 |Team||Bookie One||Bookie Two|

 At Bookie One, you’ll be placing your wager on Team A, while placing your wager on Team B at Bookie Two.
-This way, you’ll still win, and your winnings should be able to cover your loss at the other bookie and still turn a small profit.
+This way, you can cover your loss at the other bookie.

 The calculations can get wickedly difficult, though, and it might just be better for you to use calculation software instead of trying to do them yourself.
-The only way to really risk less and turn a profit is to avoid mistakes at all costs.
+The only way to really risk less is to avoid mistakes at all costs and being very responsible with your bets.

 Here’s an example to show how arb betting would work:

 For your arb betting strategy to work, you must place the lay bet at €105.26.
-That way, no matter the outcome of the wager, you’ll earn a profit of €105.26.
-The calculations are a lot more involved, commissions come into play, and different factors can completely affect the outcome.
+That way, no matter the outcome of the wager, you can walk out with €105.26.
+The calculations are a lot more, commissions come into play, and different factors can completely affect the outcome.

 Common mistakes that players make

 If you’re a hobby punter, you might want to give arb betting a hard pass.
-Even if you’re going to risk less and make a profit, the payoff might not be worth the time for you.
+Even if you’re going to risk less, the end result might not be worth the time for you.

 - Miscalculating odds and profits.

-- Moving large amounts of money frequently, raising suspicions, and risking frozen accounts.
+- Transacting frequently, raising suspicions, and risking frozen accounts.

 - Not taking a bookie’s pay-out times and rules into account.